 - If you install work software on your home computer, the company could include spyware.

 - If you connect to your home computer from work, all of your communications with the machine at home could be intercepted.

 - If this is of concern to you, the solution is to keep work and personal technology completely separate.

 Any connection between your workplace and your home computer can open the door for corporate monitoring.

 Most common right now are work-from-home scenarios, where you connect to work from a home computer.
 I’ll save your question — connecting to home from the workplace — for last.

 When you connect your home computer to your workplace, you typically route all of your internet activity through that work connection.

 For example, let’s say you make an innocent, unrelated-to-work Google search.
 Normally, that means your computer reaches out to Google to submit your search and get the results.

 If, however, you happen to be connected to your workplace, then instead of going directly to Google, your web search is routed through your workplace’s network.

-Very often when you connect to your workplace, your company uses a VPN to protect that communication.
+When you connect to your workplace, your company often uses a VPN to protect that communication.
 The VPN doesn’t know what traffic should be local or not, so it’s all routed through your company.
 This is almost exactly as if you were at work, where all the traffic would be routed through your company’s equipment by virtue of your being there.